 Answer: The release date is Wednesday, April 11th at noon eastern U.S. time.

 We have a couple of nice bonuses for you as well, but the number available is limited both in quantity and time.
 In other words, you will want to act quickly if you want to receive the bonuses.
 People on my Advanced Notice list are going to get the first opportunity to get these bonuses.
-If you are not on my advanced notice list please visit:

 Question: Can I get a load bearing structure approved by my building department?